Fitrat (TV series)

 Fitrat (Urdu: فطرت, lit.
-'Nature') is a Pakistani romantic drama soap television series, produced by Abdullah Kadwani and Asad Qureshi under the banner of 7th Sky Entertainment.
+'Nature') is a Pakistani romantic drama soap television series, produced by Abdullah Kadwani and Asad Qureshi under their banner 7th Sky Entertainment.
 It premiered on Geo Entertainment from 2 November 2020 to 30 January 2021.
 It is directed by Asad Jabal and written by Nuzhat Saman.
 It is digitally available on YouTube and in some countries on VIU App.

-Plot
+Synopsis

-Fariya finds her way out of hardship through shortcuts.
+Fariya finds her way out of the hardships of poverty through shortcuts.
 Her widowed mother, too, finds a distraction from hardship.
-Surprisingly, Fariya's other two siblings, Rafiya and Haris, are poles apart when it comes to pursuing success as they choose to work their way up through honest means.
+Fariya's other two siblings, Rafiya and Haris, are poles apart when it comes to pursuing success as they choose to work their way up through honest means.
 When Fariya's extramarital affair is no longer hidden from her employer-turned-husband Shahbaz, she sets out in quest of another target.
-She crosses paths with Arbaaz and later finds that there is so much she can use against Shahbaz after marrying his younger brother.
+She crosses paths with Arbaaz and learns that there is so much she can use against Shahbaz after marrying his younger brother.